BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 Let's go through each settings option.
 - **Auto Launch On Pack:** Toggle this setting to do exactly as the name implies.
 If you pack your mod with the extension while this is toggled, your game will launch upon packing.
 - **Excluded Files:** Enter in full paths to files that you wish to not have converted when the mod is packed.
 This is done to avoid creation of non essential files (creation of meta.lsf or ClassDescriptions.lsx, etc).
 These files wont affect your work but do clutter up your space so adding them to excluded can be valuable to avoid the clutter.
-The fastest way to add an item to the list is to simply right click on a file in your file tree in vscode and select copy path.
+The fastest way to add an item to the list is to simply right click on a file in your file tree in vscode and select the new menu option added by the extension which says "Add to Conversion Exclusion List".
 At the moment, the entered path is very specific.
 Ensure a lowercase drive letter and you use /. ie c:/Users/ghostboats/Desktop/Squire/Public/Squire/ClassDescriptions/ClassDescriptions.lsx
 - **Hover: Enabled:** Toggle this to turn the uuid/handle hover information (users say it can be too much and obstruct the page, an alternative solution would be below)
 - **Hover: Max Files:** Enter a number into the field to limit the amount of entries returns when looking for uuid/handles to display via hover, for visibility.
 - **Hover: Show Path:** Not working and will probably be removed in future, dont worry about this.
 Probably leave it checked but it shouldnt do anything.